roderickmackenzie/matlab_robot_buggy/WS6/worksheet.md

 The Easter Rabbit Buggy challenge - virtual lab
 ---------------------------------
+**Question v6.1:**  By editing the file buggy_control.m build the virtual course which is depicted in figure 6.1.
+Place your buggy at a *random* position on the left of the course then, write code to enable the buggy to escape the maze using it's echo sensors alone.
+The buggy can not take a pre-programmed course out of the maze.

 <center>
 <img src="./images/pen2.png" width="700">
 </center>
 <center>
-Figure 6.2: An example of the virtual buggy course
+Figure 6.1: An example of the virtual buggy course
 </center>

-**Question r6.1:**  By editing the file buggy_control.m build the virtual course which is depicted in figure 6.2.
-Place your buggy at a *random* position on the left of the course then, write code to enable the buggy to escape the maze using it's echo sensors alone.
-The buggy can not take a pre-programmed course out of the maze.

 The Easter Rabbit Buggy challenge - real lab